John C. Frémont: Historical reputation

-Although Frémont was often caught up in controversy, he played a major role in opening up the American West to settlement by American pioneers, in part by attacks on Native Americans.
+Frémont's legacy has been shrouded in considerable polarizing controversy.
+He played a major role in opening up the American West to settlement by white American pioneers, and did so in large part by ordering and engaging in attacks on Native Americans that killed indigenous men, women, and children, driving them from their land.
+Throughout the course of his career, Frémont became a major advocate for what would later be referred to as Native American genocide, and his actions within California positioned him as a key player in the waging of the California genocide.

+In contrast, during his lifetime Frémont was widely considered an American hero, with the public nicknaming him "The Pathfinder".
 His reliable accounts, including published maps, narrations, and scientific documentations of his expeditions, guided American emigrants overland into the West starting in the mid-1840s.
-Frémont, popularly known as The Pathfinder during his times, was considered an American hero.
-Many people believed that Frémont's arrest and court-martial by Kearny during the Mexican–American War were unjustified.
+Many contemporary Americans believed that Frémont's arrest and court-martial by Kearny during the Mexican–American War were unjustified.

 During the Civil War, Frémont's victory over the Confederates at Springfield was the only successful Union battle in the Western Department in 1861.
 Frémont's reputation, however, was damaged after he was relieved of command by Lincoln for insubordination.
 After leaving the Mountain Department in 1862, Frémont's active service career in the war virtually ended.
 Frémont's 1861 promotion of Ulysses S. Grant, going against the grain of Army gossip, was fruitful; Grant went on to become the greatest Union general.
 He invested heavily in the railroad industry, but the Panic of 1873 wiped out Frémont's fortune, and his appearance thereafter looked tired and aging.

 Frémont is remembered for his planting of the American flag on the Rocky Mountains during his first expedition, symbolically claiming the West for the United States.
 For his botanical records and information collected on his explorations, many plants are named in honor of Frémont.
 A large statue/sculpture of Frémont is displayed at Pathfinder Regional Park near Florence, Colorado.